 How to Keep Score

-A player goes "rummy" when he gets rid of all cards in his hand at once, without previously having put down or laid off any cards.
-In this event, every other player pays him double - twice what his opponents would otherwise owe.
+A player goes "rummy" when they get rid of all cards in their hand at once, without previously having put down or laid off any cards.
+In this event, every other player pays double - twice what opponents would otherwise owe.